BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 11/10/2020
 ---
 Yesterday I spent most of the day at home and felt terrible in my mentality.
 Fortunately, my cousin called me in the evening and took me out to a youth meeting, where we had a good time with God! 🙂🙂 Today is Sunday and as a standard - no plans for today 👍.

+12/10/2020
+---
+It was a good Sunday 🤗!
+Thank God I could be at the both services.
+I had a delicious dinner with my parents, visited my cousins as well as my uncle and aunt - and we had an interesting discussion.
+And in the evening - at the end of the day - my friend and cousin came to me and we watched the Polish football match together 🙂.
+Today we start a new week and the plan is simple - prepare for the diploma exam!

+13/10/2020
+---
+Yesterday I had a lazy day and I didn't want to do anything 🤫😧.
+I ran 4 km, visited my cousin and ate a homemade tortilla and in the evening I went to the pool with a friend.
+However, from the category of work / study, I did not want to do anything.
+Today I don't make any plans but I just want to act and not waste my time 👍.

+14/10/2020
+---
+It was another difficult day in terms of my productivity.
+I learned a little bit, but in general I'm completely reluctant 😓😓.
+Last night I additionally went with my friends to the pool 🏊.
+Today I am fasting and this is what I am focusing on 🙂.

+15/10/2020
+---
+I've been sitting for 5 minutes and can't even squeeze a sentence.
+Recently I have had some more difficult days - lack of motivation and willingness.
+The most important thing in all this is to serve God with all my heart and God will somehow arrange everything.

+16/10/2020
+---
+And new restrictions begin...😤😡.
+I don't like it, and I think that hardly anyone likes it but we have to live with it.
+Today I took a day off from work and am going to study to defend my thesis, which I have on Monday.

+17/10/2020
+---
+Yesterday was a good day 🙂.
+I learned a lot and in the evening we went with friends to the pool.
+I was there for over 2 hours and I used the maximum because from now on all swimming pools are closed 😡!
+Today I am continuing my studies and I am going to enjoy life 😋.

+18/10/2020
+---
+Yesterday I watched the competition in a league of legends game.
+Although I don't play anymore, I like to watch such things.
+I also repeated the set of questions for the exam.
+Today I will repeat all the questions once again and tomorrow I will check myself in action 😅.
+Yesterday evening I also visited my friend, his wife and daughter - we had a good time, we talked 🙂.